 - You exhibit secretive behaviors, hiding the amount of time you spend gambling or how much money is being spent gambling

 - You want to stop gambling but cannot stop.

-Treatment for a Gambling Disorder or Addiction
+Intensive Treatment for a Gambling Disorder or Addiction

 Treatment programs tailored for a gambling disorder or addiction may utilize opioid antagonists such as naltrexone, antidepressant drug therapy, and cognitive behavioral therapy (CBT).
 CBT is a short-term behavior therapy that can help the individual with a gambling disorder identify certain emotional states or thought patterns that trigger the impulse to gamble.
 Once these are identified, the CBT teaches the individual how to change the disordered thought-behavior pattern to a productive, positive one.
 With practice, these new thought-behavior patterns can become habit, helping the individual overcome their obsessive need to gamble, and rebuilding their lives.